 When I started as an Assistant Scoutmaster, I immediately bought and read the BSA Scoutmaster’s Handbook cover-to-cover.
 What a disappointment.
 Too heavy to take with you and not much useful in it anyway.
 It doesn’t describe the responsibilities of the Scoutmaster or any of the youth leadership positions.
 You don’t even need it for the copies of the forms—those are all on-line now.

-So the first thing to read is the job description for Scoutmaster that I (finally) found in the BSA Troop Committee Guidebook (1990):
+The first thing to read is the job description for Scoutmaster that I (finally) found in the BSA Troop Committee Guidebook (1990):

 - Train and guide boy leaders